PrashamTrivedi/AWS_C002_Notes/route53.md

 - Host Zones and managed Nameservers
 - Global service, single DB
 - Globally resiliance (Data copied to all regions)
+- Route 53’s DNS services does not support DNSSEC at this time

 ## R53 Public hosted zones
 - A R53 Hosted Zone is DNS database for a domain.